 My husband can’t get enough of the PraNa men’s line.
-His go to shirt is their classic crew shirt that literally goes with any and everything and is perfect for layering.
-For the guys that get a bit colder, invest in a nice think long sleeve button up so you can wear it out to eat and under your jacket to stay warm.
-LLBean has a thicker flannel that works as an outder layer.
+His go-to shirt is their classic crew shirt that literally goes with any and everything and is perfect for layering.
+For the guys that get a bit colder, invest in a nice think long-sleeve button-up so you can wear it out to eat and under your jacket to stay warm.
+LLBean has a thicker flannel that works as an outer layer.
 LLBean also has some great sweaters that look super classy and could work for dinner out.

 1 black or plain dress made for layering.

 1 skirt made for layering.